syncfusion-content/blazor-docs/blazor/pdfviewer-2/navigation.md

 # Navigation in Blazor SfPdfViewer Component

-You can navigate between pages in Syncfusion SfPdfViewer in the following ways:
+You can navigate between pages in Syncfusion® SfPdfViewer in the following ways:

 * Scroll through the pages.
 * Click Go to pages in the built-in toolbar.